nus-cs2103-AY2122S1/ip/docs/README.md

 ## Duke is an easy to use app that allows you to track your various tasks

+## Quickstart

+1. Ensure you have java 11 or above on your PC.
+2. Download the latest `Duke.jar` from here
+3. Copy the file to the folder you want to use as the home folder for Duke.
+4. Double click the file to start the app.
+You should see a GUI similar to the one below.

 ## Features

 List of features: